• Home

 While the resort is a 20 minute drive to Lakefield, you’ve got the added benefits of being immersed in nature.
 Listen to loons, book a massage, hike the nearby trails, go stargazing and canoe Stoney Lake.

 Cottages at Pine Vista Resort are fully equipped with kitchens and come with BBQ grills, picnic tables and outdoor decks with fabulous views.
+Check out our post on How to Cook in an AirBnB (Without Losing Your Mind).

 View of Gilchrist Bay on Stoney Lake in the Kawarthas.